1Computer1/1computer1.github.io/_posts/2020-06-12-installing-haskell-in-current-year.md

 Note that many commands are prefixed with `v2-` or `new-`.
 In cabal versions 3.0.0.0 and above, the prefix is no longer necessary.

+A contrast with Stack is that cabal does not have project templates readily available.
+You can use the [summoner](https://github.com/kowainik/summoner) CLI application to setup new cabal or Stack projects!

 # Memory Usage

 A known problem with GHC is that it takes up a lot of memory when compiling.
 If you are working in a low-memory environment (a VPS, a Raspberry PI, an old laptop), then you'll most likely run out of memory compiling large libraries or executables (such as an IDE engine from below).